freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-101.english.md

 <section id='description'>

 Back at the bottom, where you draw the chart.
-Set the `fill` attribute to a "`d` function" that uses your `pieColors` scale to get the color value for `d.data.key`.
-The key is the platform.
+Use the `attr` function to set the `fill` to a "d function".
+In the "d function", use your `pieColors` scale to get the color value for the platform(`d.data.key`).
+So when each platform is passed to your scale, is will get the appropriate color to use as the fill from the scales range.
 </section>

 ## Instructions